-4. Botanic gardens
+4. Singapore Botanic gardens

-The entrance to the Botanic garden is free of charge, but I also do recommend visiting National Orchid Garden.
-Unless you are some kind of Orchid expert you will discover a zillion new types of orchids which offer a sweet synthesis of visual beauty and matching fragrance.
+I also recommend you visit the National Orchid Garden Singapore for $5.
+Unless you are some kind of orchid expert, you will discover a gazillion new types of orchids (600 species!) which offer a sweet combination of visual beauty and matching fragrance!

 5. Singapore Zoo

 Singapore Zoo is actually one of the top attractions in this country-city and one of the best zoos in the entire world!

 28 hectares of animals living in their natural-like habitat!
 Can you imagine it?

 During your visit to the Singapore Zoo, you will see otters, pygmy hippos, giant crocodiles, lions, zebras, rhinoceros, orangutans, and many, many other animals!

 The Zoo is a big complex with 4 options that you can choose from:

 - Singapore Zoo – the place where you will see more than 2.800 animals representing over 300 species of mammals, birds, and reptiles.